Gordon Ramsay Burger at Planet Hollywood in Las Vegas

 Crispy Cherry Pepper Chicken

-The towering Crispy Cherry Pepper Chicken at at Gordon Ramsay Burger
+The towering Crispy Cherry Pepper Chicken at Gordon Ramsay Burger

 The towering Crispy Cherry Pepper Chicken

 When I saw the Crispy Cherry Pepper Chicken ($17.99) on the menu, I knew I had to order it.
 This burger featured a crispy chicken patty, fried chicken skins, avocado, marinated tomato, butter lettuce, and cherry pepper spread.
-When the burger arrived at my table, it looked beautiful.
-It was so tall that I wasn’t sure how to eat it but I dug right in.
+The burger was beautiful and so tall that I wasn’t sure how to eat it, but I dug right in.

-While I found the toasted bun to be buttery and soft, when I picked up the burger, the bun started to disintegrate on the bottom.
-The culprit might have been the soggy and wet butter lettuce.
-It appeared as if the lettuce was washed then immediately placed on the bun, making it soggy.
+While I found the toasted bun to be buttery and soft, it fell apart when I picked it up.
+The soggy and wet butter lettuce might have been the culprit.
+It appeared like they washed the lettuce and immediately placed it on the bun, making it soggy.
 From this point on, the burger fell apart.
-But, I kept on eating.
+But I kept on eating.

-You can’t go wrong with battered and deep fried chicken skins.
-While it could have been crispier, the skins added a salty, rich flavor that reminded me of an onion ring.
+While the deep-fried chicken skins could have been crispier, the skins added a salty, rich flavor that reminded me of an onion ring.
 I also enjoyed the creamy, fresh avocado.

-I found the oily breading of the crispy chicken patty, which tasted of old fryer oil, to be soggy.
+The oily breading of the crispy chicken patty tasted of old fryer oil, soggy.
 It had no texture at all.
 I thought that was bad until I tasted the dry, flaky chicken patty.
 It tasted like dry turkey but somehow had a fishy taste to it.
-I couldn’t believe this was served at a Gordon Ramsay restaurant.
+I’ve had better fast food chicken burgers.

-On top of the chicken were pieces of sweet and tart marinated tomatoes and an almost non-existent cherry pepper spread.
-I saw a few tiny pieces of diced peppers embedded in the bun, so I guess this is what they called a spread.
+On top were pieces of sweet and tart marinated tomatoes and an almost non-existent cherry pepper spread.
+I saw a few tiny pieces of diced peppers embedded in the bun, so this is what they called a spread.
 If I didn’t look for it, I would have missed it.

-I had such high hopes when ordering, but I can say without a doubt, this was one of the worst things I have ever eaten.
+I had such high hopes, but this was one of the worst things I have ever eaten.
 Gordon Ramsay would have been ashamed of this burger.
-I wish I sent it back but since they were closing soon, I decided against it.
+I wish I had sent it back, but since they were closing soon, I decided against it.

 Hell’s Kitchen Burger